 While stocks offer the potential for growing your money, the appeal of those returns comes with some sizable risks.
 If the company falls on hard times, posts losses or misses their earnings expectations, the stock price could drop.
 Wherever the stock goes, your money follows.

 There’s a chance you could lose all your money, too.
 For example, if a business that you invested in closes its doors, your investment is likely gone for good.
-Investors are last in line when it comes to claims on the assets.
-Employees, vendors, lenders and bondholders are all in line to get paid before the stockholders.
+Stock investors are last in line when it comes to claims on the assets.
+Employees, vendors and bondholders are all in line to get paid before the stockholders.

 How can you invest in stocks?